-As the smartphone camera gains an ever-more sophisticated role in the science classroom, the technical limits of phone photography become more apparent.
-Luckily a dose of strong light can overcome many problems as well as provide access to a world unseen by the human eye.
+As smartphone cameras take on an ever-more sophisticated role in the science classroom, the technical limits of phone photography become more apparent.
+Luckily, a dose of strong light can overcome many problems as well as provide access to a world unseen by the human eye.
 But not just any light will work.
-The amount, color and frequency modulation of the light all play important roles in scientific photography.
+The amount, color, and frequency modulation of the light all play important roles in scientific photography.

 The proper amount of light is a double-edge light saber.
 Many LED light sources change the brightness by blinking the LED very fast.
 Unfortunately that blinking can be detected by the camera and shows up in video as flickering lights or dark bars moving across the screen.
 And the effect is even more pronounced when the slow motion option is engaged.
 An excellent solution for just such lighting problems is now available with the Surefire FirePak.